aequologica/acigolouqea/README.md

 positional arguments:
-  commands    file containing all commands to be run groupId     will clean everything under this groupId in maven *local*
+  commands    file containing all commands to be run groupId     optional; will (try to ...) clean everything under this groupId in maven *local*
               repository

 optional arguments: